PritishSingh13/smart-sure-insurance/README.md

 ---

+# 📄 License

+This project is developed as part of a **Capgemini Spring Boot Microservices Evaluation Program**.

+This repository is intended for **learning, academic submission, and demonstration purposes only**.

+You are free to:
+- View and understand the code
+- Use it for learning and practice
+- Reference it for building similar projects

+You are NOT allowed to:
+- Copy and submit it as your own work in evaluations
+- Use it for commercial purposes without permission

+---

+# © Copyright

+© 2026 SmartSure Insurance System

+Developed under **Capgemini Spring Boot Microservices Evaluation Program**.

+All rights reserved.

+---

 # Final Note

 This project is a **production-style backend simulation** designed to understand how scalable enterprise systems are built using microservices architecture.